Formidable Talents Showing in Cannes

 The Critics’ Week features Chris the Swiss, shot by Simon Guy Fässler, and Diamantino, co-directed by Daniel Schmidt, as well as the short films Hector Malot: The Last Day of the Year, written and directed by Jacqueline Lentzou and shot by Konstantinos Koukoulios, and The Tiger, written and directed by Mikko Myllylahti, produced by Jussi Rantamäki and edited by Jussi Rautaniemi.
 There will be special screenings of Paul Dano’s Wildlife, lensed by Diego Gonzalez Garcia, and of the shorts La Chute, produced by Ron Dyens, and Third Kind, written by Konstantina Kotzamani.

 The Director’s Fortnight will screen The Snatch Thief, presented at our Talent Project Market in 2016 by producer Cecilia Salim and edited by Pablo Barbieri Carrera.
 The line-up continues with Buy Me a Gun, lensed by Nicolas Wong; with Birds of Passage, written by Jacques Toulemonde, produced by Katrin Pors and co-produced by Sandino Saravia Vinay; with Petra, also produced by Katrin Pors; and with The Load, lensed by Tatjana Krstevski.
-Three shorts round out the sidebar: This Magnificent Cake!, co-directed by Marc Roels; The Orphan by Carolina Markowicz; and Our Song to War, written, directed, produced, shot and edited by Juanita Onzaga.
+Three shorts round out the sidebar: This Magnificent Cake!, co-directed by Marc Roels; The Orphan, directed by Carolina Markowicz and edited by Lautaro Colace; and Our Song to War, written, directed, produced, shot and edited by Juanita Onzaga.
 In addition, Fateme Ahmadi’s short Leila has been selected for the Factory.

 The French Association for Independent Film Distribution has included Bad Bad Winter by Olga Korotko in its ACID programme.
 Finally, several alumni have been selected for the Cinéfondation Atelier with their projects: Elvin Adigozel (Yashar), Carlo Francisco Manatad (Whether the Weather Is Fine) and Nontawat Numbenchapol (Doi Boy).
 Many congratulations to everyone!